What is Disability Care?

-Disability care is simply practical help with anything from everyday tasks like housework and bathing, to assistance with complex needs.
-Specially trained carers can be employed to come into the home and lend a hand.
+Disability care at home is simply practical help with anything from everyday tasks like housework and bathing, to assistance with complex needs.
+Specially trained disability carers can be employed to come into the home and lend a hand.

 Good care can support function and help people affected by disability to live independently and with dignity.
-Each disabled person has different challenges and needs, so there can’t be a one size fits all formula.
-The right care will require careful assessment to work out what support is needed, and to find the right person to provide that care.
+Each disabled person has different challenges and needs, so there can’t be an one size fits all formula.
+Home care for disabled adults will require careful assessment to work out what support is needed, and to find the right person to provide that care.

 What is a disability?